crolllab/teaching/Bioinformatics_Tools/Course_1_Intro_CL/README.md

 The first step is find the correct link to a file.
 The link should typically end in a recognizable format (.txt, .html, .jpeg, .pdf, etc.).

-Here's a the image of the UNINE MSc Biology page:
+Here's an image from the UNINE MSc Biology page:

 `wget https://www.unine.ch/files/live/sites/systemsite/files/bandeaux/FS/UNINE_FS_MA.jpg`